RA6M4 Evaluation Kit

 Hardware

-Detailed hardware feature for the RA6M4 MCU group can be found at RA6M4 Group User’s Manual Hardware
+Detailed hardware features for the RA6M4 MCU group can be found at RA6M4 Group User’s Manual Hardware

 RA6M4 MCU group feature